 “They still want me to come home,” Krysten says, sharing that her parents are slowly learning to accept that this is the life that makes their daughter happy. ”I don’t expect them to accept this lifestyle completely right away.
 After all, it’s too much to take in, even for me sometimes.
 I hope one day, they will.”

-“To travel is to live,” Hans Christian Andersen once said, and Krysten’s story is a hard evidence to this.
+“To travel is to live,” Hans Christian Andersen once said, and Krysten’s story is hard evidence of this.
 Asked how travelling changed her, Krysten tells us: “From wanting to end my life to actually living every day as if it were my last — that’s the biggest change.”

 Across the screen, I hear Krysten give a long sigh of relief. “(This is) the first time I actually want to keep living.
 And I think that’s very nice.
 I think, in a way, I’ve already achieved that peace and contentment I was looking for.”